Piaggio Xevo: Specifications

-The 125 cc model has a carburettor 124 cc Lead engine, 11 kW, the 250 cc has a liquid-cooled, fuel-injected 244 cc Quasar engine that delivers 16.5 kW, and the 400 cc model's Master liquid-cooled, electronic fuel injection 399 cc engine power output rates 24 kW.
+The 125 cc model has a carburetor 124 cc Lead engine, 11 kW, the 250 cc has a liquid-cooled, fuel-injected 244 cc Quasar engine that delivers 16.5 kW, and the 400 cc model's Master liquid-cooled, electronic fuel injection 399 cc engine power output rates 24 kW.

-A distinctive XEvo element is its boot, a large understeat storage space with 56 L capacity, enough for two full-face helmets or objects up to 80 cm long, and the remote style key that separately opens the front and rear storage compartments.
+A distinctive XEvo element is its boot, a large underseat storage space with 56 L capacity, enough for two full-face helmets or objects up to 80 cm long, and the remote style key that separately opens the front and rear storage compartments.
 The storage compartment also has a foldaway seat cover and a courtesy light.
 The front shield area, besides the odometer, trip computer and tachometer, provides further space to place small items and is also equipped with a 12 volt plug to use a GPS, or recharge a mobile phone.

 All XEvo models have a steel tube frame and the front suspension is provided via a 35 mm fork; rear suspension is done via two double-acting hydraulic shock absorbers, with a four-position spring preload adjustment.

 Braking on all models is performed by a 240 mm rear disc brake.
 In the front, both the 125 cc and 250 cc models feature a single 260 mm front disc, the 400 cc version has two 240 mm front discs.